 Inside of the dresser drawers is where I keep my sweatshirts, t-shirts, and tank tops, most of which are for wearing around the house.
 I have one drawer filled with professional clothes back when I thought I would land a fancy office job.

-The top two drawers house my choker necklace collection, as seen in the dedicated blog post.
+The top two drawers house my choker necklace collection.

 I am topping off how to organize a walk-in closet on a budget with belts.
 The shoe rack has holes on either side, which is where I keep my belt collection and an umbrella that I only use for fashion.
 I can easily access my belts and see them all!